 The issue lies when it is a long standing tenant, or possibly a property that is overcrowded.
 Understandingly enough, no one like paying for somebody else mistakes, so sometime the tenant had to accept to be made responsible.

 In short, it comes down to an argument that may end up in litigation if not resolved.
-In doubt, the landlord and the tenant should look for independent advices from the council’s tenancy relations officer, the Environmental Health department, a law centre, Citizens Advice Bureau, Housing Advice Centre or a solicitor.
+In doubt, the landlord and the tenant should look for independent advice from the council’s tenancy relations officer, the Environmental Health department, a law centre, Citizens Advice Bureau, Housing Advice Centre or a solicitor.

 Find out more about Citizen Advise Bureau – Disrepair – infestations of pests and vermin here.